Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     ![Pipeline Save](media/06-26-2024(12).png)

-    >**Note:** Make sure you add a workitem link from the dropdown created earlier, if it is not added automatically for the pipeline to run successfully.
+    >**Note:** Make sure you add a work item link from the dropdown created earlier if it is not added automatically for the pipeline to run successfully.

 1. Once the **eShoponWeb** pipeline has been completed, click **Approve**, and then click on **Complete**.